vim-advent-calendar/vimways.org/content/2018/swalladge-debugging-config.md

 Deoplete is loaded.
 See, it _is_ useful to understand Vim's startup order!

+### VCS

+If you don't already, please consider storing your config in a version control system!
+At the very least this will give you timestamped checkpoints and help narrow down the source of a recently introduced bug.
+Future you will be forever thankful.

 ## Why is Vim's startup slow?

 OK, we've seen that Vim could end up sourcing many files on startup, especially